ThermoWood Charred / Burnt Timber Cladding

 All things considered, these days the primary use is for aesthetics and improved performance in exterior applications.

-Please note: that the charring/burning process is not an exact science and therefore there will be slight surface burn variations throughout the board length which adds to the unique charring/burning characteristics of each board and species.
+Please note: The charring/burning process is not an exact science and therefore there will be slight surface burn variations throughout the board length which adds to the unique charring/burning characteristics of each board and species.
 In fact, ThermoWood is 30% more fire resistant than regular wood.
+Also bear in mind that the softwood char on Pine and Ayous is more delicate than the hardwood Ash and should be handled with more care prior and during installation to prevent any compromising of the surface finish.
+All delivered material have a protection layer between the boards, this should be utilised onsite until and during installation.
+Stacking and carrying several boards will rub the surface together and may compromise the finish.
+The timber itself will be unaffected in terms of durability.

 What ThermoWood species are available charred?